What is Assistive Technology for Young Children?

 Assistive Technology, or AT, refers to items, devices or adaptations that enable a child with a disability to actively participate in their world.

-AT can help them play independently with toys or with other children, communicate their needs and ideas, make choices, and move around on their own.
+AT can help young children play independently with toys or with other children, communicate their needs and ideas, make choices, or move around on their own.

-AT for young children often involves simple adaptations such as helping a child sit by building support into their highchair with towels or making a book easier to look at by putting spacers between the pages.
-It can also include more sophisticated technology such as electronic communication or complex mobility devices.
-AT also includes services designed to help families and caregivers learn how to help a child benefit from the use of assistive technology.
+AT covers a wide range of tools; it's not just about technology.
+For young children this might involve simple adaptations such as helping a child sit up by building support into their highchair with rolled up towels, or making a book easier to browse by putting spacers between the pages.
+It can also include more sophisticated technology such as complex communication or mobility devices.

-If you know a child and family who you think could benefit from assistive technology, contact us to find your local AT consultant.
+If you know a child and family who you think could benefit from assistive technology, contact us to find a local AT Consultant.

 To learn more, view the presentation below which will give you an overview of assistive technology in early intervention.